IsPri-UNSW/IsPri-UNSW.github.io/templates/authors/sample/example.md

       institution: University of Example, Country
       year: 2017

-# ORCID ID for automated publication fetching (if enabled in Config)
+# ORCID ID for automated publication fetching (REQUIRED!
+Create one if you don't have one!)
 orcid: 0000-0000-0000-0000

 # Social/Academic Networking